In this article, you'll learn about the following Sound Match FAQs:

 What is it?

 Sound Match allows you to tailor Eargo to your unique hearing preferences.
-It takes around 8-10 minutes to complete, in-ear.
+It takes around 10-15 minutes to complete, in-ear, using the latest version of the Eargo app.
 You’ll hear sounds presented through the left and right devices at different loudness and pitch levels.
 If you hear the sound tap “Yes” and if you do not hear it, you can tap “replay” to try again, and if you still cannot hear it, you can tap “No.”

 Before starting Sound Match, please make sure your hearing devices and the charger have at least a 25% charge, (i.e. at least one solid white Hearing Device Indicator Light and one pulsing).